 - 1 These figures refer to the past.
 If the currency of a financial product, financial service or its costs is different from your reference currency, the return and/or costs can increase or decrease as a result of currency fluctuations.
-Source for all data and chart (if not indicated otherwise): UBS Asset Management. - yTD: year-to-date (since beginning of the year) Benchmark in currency of share class (without costs) - Benchmark in currency of share class (without costs)

-Name changed on 24.11.2016: from UBS (Lux) Institutional SICAV II China A Opportunity (USD) to

-UBS (Lux) Investment SICAV China A Opportunity (USD)
+Source for all data and chart (if not indicated otherwise): UBS Asset Management. - 2 Benchmark in currency of share class (without costs) Name changed on 24.11.2016: from UBS (Lux) Institutional SICAV II China A Opportunity (USD) to UBS (Lux) Investment SICAV China A Opportunity (USD)